Image generation in Codex CLI: gpt-image-2, the $imagegen skill, and visual development workflows

 # Configure Playwright for visual verification

-To disable the imagegen skill without deleting it, add the [[skills.config]] entry and restart Codex6.
+To disable the $imagegen skill without deleting it, add the [[skills.config]] entry and restart Codex8.

 Cost multiplication.
-Image turns consume plan limits 3–5× faster than text3.
+Image turns consume plan limits three to five times faster than text2.
 Teams running frequent visual iterations should budget accordingly or switch to API pricing.

-Codex CLI vs Codex App.
-The desktop app offers an in-app browser for direct visual annotation9.
-The CLI workflow requires the Playwright MCP bridge for equivalent browser-based verification — functional but less fluid for purely visual iteration.
+CLI vs desktop app.
+The Codex desktop app offers an in-app browser for direct visual annotation11.
+The CLI workflow requires the Playwright MCP bridge for equivalent browser-based verification, functional but less fluid for purely visual iteration.

 Image generation in Codex CLI is most valuable when:

-• You need text-heavy generated images (diagrams, infographics) where gpt-image-2’s >99% text accuracy matters
+- You need text-heavy generated images (diagrams, infographics) where gpt-image-2’s greater than 99 per cent text accuracy matters

 Citations